gohugoio/hugo/docs/content/extras/datadrivencontent.md

 ---
 aliases:
-- /doc/dynamiccontent/
+- /doc/datadrivencontent/
 date: 2015-02-14
 menu:
   main:
     parent: extras
 next: /extras/highlighting
 prev: /extras/datafiles
-title: Dynamic Content
+title: Data-driven Content
 weight: 91
 toc: true
 ---

-Dynamic content with a static site generator?
+Data-driven content with a static site generator?
 Yes, it is possible!

-In addition to the [data files](/extras/datafiles/) feature, we have also implemented the feature "Dynamic Content", which lets you load any [JSON](http://www.json.org/) or [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) file from nearly any resource.
+In addition to the [data files](/extras/datafiles/) feature, we have also implemented the feature "Data-driven Content", which lets you load any [JSON](http://www.json.org/) or [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) file from nearly any resource.

-"Dynamic Content" currently consists of two functions, `getJSON` and `getCSV`, which are available in **all template files**.
+"Data-driven Content" currently consists of two functions, `getJSON` and `getCSV`, which are available in **all template files**.

 ## Implementation details